spotlightpa/poor-richard/content/news/2020-11-07-SPLDOWNBALLOT07.md

 {{<picture src="external/sn5asjvj169hr34hcv3c6n142c.jpeg" description="Republican state Sen. Tom Killion campaigns in Aston, Pa., in August." caption="Republican state Sen. Tom Killion campaigns in Aston, Pa., in August." credit="JOSE F. MORENO / Philadelphia Inquirer">}}

 In the legislature, Republicans in both the House and Senate were poised to keep their majorities, based on races called by the AP.
 Democrats flipped one seat, as Sen. Tom Killion, <a href="https://www.inquirer.com/politics/pennsylvania/philadelphia-suburbs-republicans-trump-20200823.html" target=_blank>a moderate Republican from Delaware and Chester Counties</a>, lost to Democrat John Kane.
-But Republicans were up in two other closely watched Senate races.
+But Republicans were up in one other closely watched Senate race and scored a victory in another Friday evening.

 Of the House races not called by 5 p.m.
 Friday, six were Republican-held seats in the Philadelphia suburbs.
 Democrats failed to flip any of the seats they had targeted in Allegheny County, according to Associated Press projections.